US judge halts most talc lawsuits against J&J, stops trials | Politics

 J&J says it has broad support for a proposed $8.9 billion settlement, a contention disputed by lawyers representing talc claimants who oppose it.
 The J&J subsidiary, LTL Management, filed for bankruptcy a second time earlier this month to help finalize the latest deal, despite a federal appeals court's decision in January that invalidated its first Chapter 11 filing, on the grounds the J&J unit was not in financial distress.

 "I have more questions than answers," Kaplan said during Thursday's court hearing, referring to arguments made to him about the second bankruptcy case earlier this week.
 The judge halted roughly 38,000 talc lawsuits consolidated in a federal district court in New Jersey.
-He allowed other cases to proceed as long as no trials commence.
+He allowed other cases to proceed with depositions and other matters as long as no trials commence.
+New lawsuits can also be filed against J&J, the judge said.

 He said he would revisit the ruling in late May.
 Erik Haas, J&J's worldwide vice president of litigation, in a statement called the ruling "a win for claimants" and expressed confidence they would ultimately approve the proposed settlement.